anshu049/CI_CD_Pipeline_using_jenkins_ansible_and_docker_to_deploy_webapp_on_tomcat_container/README.md

 after this a complete CI/CD pipeline is achieved

-we can access our webapp by public IP of jenkins server and the port number provided for the container inside webapp section
+we can access our webapp by public IP of jenkins server and the port number provided for the container inside webapp section.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *